GabrieleMaurina/KingGen-Langs/README.md

 * Do not add words or text that is not explicity stated in the English version.
 (Do not change the meaning, do not add meaning)
 * Respect the puctuation.
 Leave periods, commas and spaces where they are
 * Respect the capitalization
-* Do not translate words such as "POI" and "KingGen"
+* Do not translate words such as "POI", "KingGen", "RAM", "png"...
 * Be consistent, translate the same word always in the same way
 * Use clear language
 * Do not use slang